Anomalies on ALE spaces and phases of gauge theory: Introduction

 In concrete theories, one probes these anomalies by placing the $4$-dimensional QFT on suitably chosen manifolds $X_{4}$ that admit nontrivial background gauge fields, and by studying how the partition function transforms under gauge transformations or global symmetry operations.
 Standard examples of $X_{4}$ include spin manifolds such as $S^{4}$ (the one–point compactification of $\mathbb{R}^{4}$), $S^{2}\!\times\!
 S^{2}$, and $\mathbb{T}^{4}$.
 The latter two manifolds possess nonvanishing second cohomology and therefore permit fractional background fluxes for $1$-form symmetries.
 One may also employ non-spin manifolds such as $\mathbb{CP}^{2}$.
 Although $\mathbb{CP}^{2}$ does not admit a spin structure, an appropriate fractional monopole flux can be introduced to render fermions globally well-defined, and its nontrivial second cohomology likewise enables one to probe anomalies involving $1$-form symmetries.
 By placing the theory on $S^4$, $\mathbb{T}^{4}$, $S^{2}\!\times\!
 S^{2}$, and $\mathbb{CP}^{2}$ and turning on the most general fluxes compatible with the matter content, one can detect a wide class of generalized ’t~Hooft anomalies associated with both $0$-form and $1$-form global symmetries \cite{Anber:2019nze,Anber:2020gig}.

-In this work, we show that certain anomalies, which evade detection on the closed manifolds mentioned above, become visible once the theory is placed on asymptotically locally Euclidean (ALE) spaces \cite{Kronheimer:1989zs,PeterBKronheimer:1990zmj}.
+In this work, we show that certain anomalies, which may not be detected on the closed manifolds mentioned above, become visible once the theory is placed on asymptotically locally Euclidean (ALE) spaces \cite{Kronheimer:1989zs,PeterBKronheimer:1990zmj}.
 An ALE space is a complete, non-compact Riemannian 4-manifold $({\cal M},g)$ such that, outside a compact set, ${\cal M}$ is diffeomorphic to $(\mathbb{R}^4 \setminus B)/\Gamma$ for some finite $\Gamma \subset SO(4)$ acting freely on $S^3$, and in the corresponding coordinates at infinity the metric approaches the flat metric, $g_{ij} = \delta_{ij} + \mathcal{O}(r^{-\tau})$, $\partial_k g_{ij} = \mathcal{O}(r^{-1-\tau})$ as $r \to \infty$ for some $\tau>0$.
 We solely focus on the simplest example, the Eguchi--Hanson (EH) space \cite{Eguchi:1978xp,Eguchi:1978gw}.

-The EH manifold (instanton) is (anti)-self-dual solution to the Euclidean Einstein equations.
+The EH manifold (instanton) is (anti)-self-dual solution to the vacuum Euclidean Einstein equations.
 It is a simply connected, spin manifold, with second cohomology $H^{2}(\mathrm{EH},\mathbb{Z}) \cong \mathbb{Z}$ generated by the exceptional $2$-sphere (bolt), whose self-intersection number is $-2$.
 It also supports a unique (anti)-self-dual harmonic $2$-form, enabling us to turn on a background $U(1)$ gauge field localized at the bolt and decays rapidly at infinity.
 For any integer charge $q_{\Psi}\in\mathbb{Z}$, there exists a globally defined line bundle $L^{q_{\Psi}}$ associated to $U(1)$, and Dirac fermions may be defined as sections of $S\otimes L^{q_{\Psi}}$, where $S$ denotes the spin bundle.

 Although the bulk cohomology of EH space is torsion-free, its asymptotic boundary $\partial\mathrm{EH}=S^3/\mathbb Z_2 \simeq \mathbb{RP}^{3}$ carries torsion $H_{1}(\mathbb{RP}^{3},\mathbb{Z}) \cong \mathbb{Z}_{2}$.
 As a consequence, the bulk flux seen by a charged fermion determines a $\mathbb{Z}_{2}$ holonomy at infinity.
 An EH instanton with background flux resembles a BPST instanton in that it localizes the field that decays to the vacuum at infinity.
 However, unlike a BPST instanton, it also enjoys a refined cohomology: the interplay between the nontrivial bulk $H^{2}$ and the torsion boundary data distinguishes EH from the standard closed $4$–manifolds commonly used for anomaly detection.